Alumni Spotlight

 Of his memories of his time at KISC, he says it was great to be part of a multi-cultural community.
 Even though the school didn’t have much in terms of facilities or equipment at the time, he remembers the passion and commitment of the teachers, which taught him modesty and the ability to appreciate what he has.

 Congratulations, Dawa.
-The KISC alumni wishes you all the best!
+The KISC alumni wish you all the best!

 Nathaniel (Nate) Loper, a graduate of the class of 2020, is now in his third year at Samford University, Birmingham, Alabama, USA, where he is studying Sociology.
 I grabbed him for a chat while he was in KISC recently.
 He was on vacation in Nepal visiting his family.